egg5154/MolSculptor/README.md

 ```

 #### *De novo* design
-For *de novo* design, the main script (eg. [denovo.sh](cases/case_pi3k/denovo.sh)) have similar arguments as lead optimization scripts, and differs in following arguments:
+For *de novo* design, the main script (eg. [denovo.sh](cases/case_pi3k/denovo.sh)) has similar arguments to the lead optimization script, with the following key differences:
 ```
 --init_step: step for global exploration
 --opt_step: step for optimization